Integrable Deformations of Sigma Models: Bibliography and generalisations

-This action and its Lax connection were first constructed in \cite{Berkovits:2000fe,Berkovits:2000yr,Vallilo:2003nx} for $T=4$ and generalised to arbitrary $T$ in \cite{Young:2005jv}.
-This is not the unique classically integrable action on a $\Integer_T$ coset.
-Indeed, an alternative to the action~\eqref{eq:z4cosets} is given by
+This action and its Lax connection were constructed in \cite{Berkovits:2000fe,Berkovits:2000yr,Vallilo:2003nx} for $T=4$ and generalised to arbitrary $T$ in \cite{Young:2005jv}.
+This is not the unique classically integrable sigma model on a $\Integer_T$ coset.
+Indeed, an alternative is given by

 which admits the Lax connection